Our church is involved in various mission activities.

 Save all your loose change for the Leprosy Mission.
 Ask Jean McPhail for a collection pot Tel 01241.

-Twinning: Proposed visit to Czech Republic-early October 2017
+Twinning: Visit to Czech Republic-first week October 2017

 There are opportunities for the church to make contact with Syrian Refugees who are being integrated into our society.
 Members of our congregation, who wish, can assist the Syrian families improve their conversational English.
 If you have a little free time and you would like to befriend a family and spend time speaking with them, please contact Angus Refugee Care on Tel: 07446 129176 email:firstname.lastname@example.org